CorrelAid/street-image-classification/README.md

     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or generate data │   │   └── download_images.py
+    │   │   └── download_object_detections.py
+    │   │   └── image_postprocessing.py
+    │   │   └── make_dataset.py
+    │   │   └── postprocessing_csv.py
+    │   │   └── mapillary.py
+    │   │   └── osm.py
+    │   │   └── sort_data.py

     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
     │   ├── models  <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   │   ├── dataset.py          <- pytorch Dataset class of the image data and labels.
+    │   │   ├── model.py            <- MobileNetV3 multi-task learning model pytorch_lightning module
-    │   │   ├── predict_model.py
+    │   │   ├── predict_model.py    <- Flask API to get a prediction for a mapillary image key
+    │   │   ├── preprocessing.py    <- Specify transformations of the dataset for training and prediction.
-    │   │   └── train_model.py
+    │   │   └── train_model.py      <- Script to train (probably old version) of the model.
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py

 --------